State Politics Internship Program

 E-mail: email@example.com; Phone: 513-508-6849

 - As a first step, you need to prepare a resume.
 Don't worry if you don't have very many experiences -- once you do a few internships, your resume will fill up fast.

 - Read through the section on Writing an Effective Resume in the Xavier Job Search Guide (the section on resumes starts on page 14).
 If you are an incoming student, also take a look at the Career Center's sample resume for students making the transition from high school to college.

 - Read through our advice on resumes.
 Effective resumes are Concise/One-Page, Meaningful, Edited, and Readable.
 Keep it simple!

 - Probably the best way to build a good-looking resume is to find a resume that you think looks good and use it as a template.
-A very simple resume template for political internships can be found here.
+Find a very simple resume template for political internships here.

 Sponsors and Alumni Support

 The State Politics Internship Program is grateful for the generous support we receive from the Governmental Policy Group, Inc. and RH Resources.

 We are also grateful for the Xavier alumni and friends of the college who have volunteered their time and expertise at program events and panels.
 If you or your organization would like to support the program through donations or targeted scholarships, contact Dr. Mack Mariani at firstname.lastname@example.org.